 Breckenridge Summer & Fall Events

 The Summer and Fall season is a time for celebration in Breckenridge and the event calendar is stocked with festivals, big events and lots of fun all season long.
-Main Street comes alive during the many parades, Beer Festivals, WAVE festival, BIFA – Breckenridge International Festival of the Arts, our famous Oktoberfest weekend and so many more.
+Main Street comes alive during the many parades, festivals, races and cultural events.

 Check out the event calendar and plan you trip around one of these awesome events for a mountain town party you will not soon forget!